How Does EDI Work?

 Step 3: Connect and Transmit your EDI documents to your business partner

 Once your business documents are translated to the appropriate EDI format they are ready to be transmitted to your business partner.
 You must decide how you will connect to each of your partners to perform that transmission.
 There are several ways, the most common of which include 1) to connect directly using AS2 or another secure internet protocol, 2) connect to an EDI Network provider (also referred to as a VAN provider) using your preferred communications protocol and rely on the network provider to connect to your business partners using whatever communications protocol your partners prefer, or 3) a combination of both, depending on the particular partner and the volume of transactions you expect to exchange.
-To learn more about the various options, click here.
+Our types of EDI page goes into detail of the various options of EDI a business can implement.